 Thank you for reading.

-Number Exchange:

-If you want to contact someone you heard on today's meeting or if you are available for outreach or sponsorship, or looking for an action partner, please write your telephone number in the chat now.
+Number Exchange: If you want to contact someone you heard on today's meeting or if you are available for outreach, sponsorship, or as an action partner, please write your telephone number in the chat now.
 Please include any country codes, if you are on WhatsApp and what time zone you are in.

-In closing, the opinions expressed here today are strictly those of the individuals who gave them.
+Anonymity statement: In closing, the opinions expressed here today are strictly those of the individuals who gave them.
 The things we have heard here are spoken in confidence and should be treated as confidential.
-We do not take outside the meeting whom we have seen or what we have heard at this meeting.

-Closing:

-Can we please take a moment of silence for a brief prayer for the still suffering media addict both inside and outside these rooms.

-(Pause for about 20 seconds)

-Thank you.
-Please un-mute yourself and will all who care to join me in saying the in the "We Version" of the Serenity Prayer:

-God, grant US the serenity to accept the things WE cannot change, courage to change the things WE can, and the wisdom to know the difference.
+We do not take outside the meeting whom we hear at the meeting.
+Closing: Can we please take a moment of silence for a brief prayer for the still suffering media addict both inside and outside these rooms.
+(Pause for about 20 seconds) Thank you.
+Please un-mute yourself and will all who care to join me in saying the in the "We Version" of the Serenity Prayer: God, grant US the serenity to accept the things WE cannot change, courage to change the things WE can, and the wisdom to know the difference.
 Thank you everyone for a great meeting.
-I will now turn the meeting over to our to chair the fellowship time (Meeting ends at latest 20 minutes past the hour)
+I will now turn the meeting over to our Newcomer Greeter

+(Meeting ends at latest 20 minutes past the hour)